JujuAdams/Scribble/README.md

 scribble_add_font("fnt_title");`
 ```

+If you don't want to type out all the font names one by one, you can set `scribble_init()` to automatically scan the designated font directory and load fonts for you.

 &nbsp;

 **How do I use spritefonts?**

-Spritefonts work similarly to standard fonts and they are functionally interchangeable when drawing text.
+Spritefonts work similarly to standard fonts and they are interchangeable when drawing text.
 They do, however, have some key differences during setup:

 1) Spritefonts use a sprite asset rather than a font asset
-2) Sprite fonts do not require a .yy file to be added as an included file
+2) Spritefonts do not require a .yy file to be added as an included file
+3) Spritefonts will not be found using the autoscan feature of `scribble_init()` and must be added manually in code
-3) Use `scribble_add_spritefont()` instead of `scribble_add_font()`
+4) Use `scribble_add_spritefont()` instead of `scribble_add_font()`

 ***Please note** that a sprite used for a spritefont must have its collision type set to "Precise Per Frame"*